-What better way to entertain the kids this half term than packing up the picnic hamper and heading out across The Suffolk Coast for a spot of al fresco dining
+What better way to entertain the kids this summer than packing up the picnic hamper and heading out across The Suffolk Coast for a spot of al fresco dining!